 Later in .
 714, Zaragoza was integrated to the caliphate of Córdoba under the name Saraqusta.
 Past the fall of the Omeyas, 1018, the taifa Kingdom of Zaragoza was set up.
 With that it also passed to be one of the greatest cultural and commercial center in the Ibérican Península.

 The exiled gentlemen Rodrigo Díaz de Vivar, Cid Campeador, served to Zaragozan Kings: Al-Muqtadir and his son Al-Mutaman.
 He was involved in the betrayal of Rueda of Jalón, this almost cost the life of his ancient Sir Castellano.
 His spectacular victories motivated the Zaragozans to give the ¨Sidi¨ apellation. ¨Cid¨ is what had happened in past history.

 Alfonso I the battler raptured the plaza from the muslims in 1118, converting it into the capital of the Kingdom of Aragón.
 During centuries, Zaragoza maintained a prosperous community in the Jewish community.
 This population lived its era of Major Apogee in the XIV and XV centuries.
 However, upon the need to defend themselves from the inquisition.
 This promoted a celebrated assessination that would accelerate its expulsion.

-At the end of the XVI century, the fugitive Antonio Pérez, secretary of Felipe II, took refugee in Zaragoza taking protection of Juan V of Lanuza.
+At the end of the XVI century, the fugitive Antonio Pérez, secretary of Philip II, took refugee in Zaragoza taking protection of Juan V of Lanuza.
 This would be based on the Privilege of Manifestation.
 This right limited the legal actions of the King of the Aragon territorry.
 The consequences were tremendous and ended the execution of Juan V of Lanuza and the taking of the city.

 The Piedra Bridge in a photograph of the 19th century